datacite/spinone/docs/index.md

 The prefix of a DataCite DOI does **NOT** indicate who currently owns the DOI.

-DataCite also has publisher IDs for depositing organisations.
+DataCite also has `publisher_id` (`datacentre_symbol` in the DataCite metadata) for depositing organisations.
 A single publisher may control multiple owner prefixes, which in turn may control a number of DOIs.
 When looking at works published by a certain organisaton, publisher IDs and the publisher routes should be used.

 ## Notes on dates